sneharathod/snakeladdergame/README.md

 Input: Number of Players and Names of Players.

 Rolling of die input taken as pressing Enter key.
+Incase of die full face value, dice is rolled again.

 Output: Status of Players and Winner Name